 KS4 Course of Study

-The Key Stage 4 curriculum starts with our Year 9 cohort.
-At GCSE students can study the AQA Combined Trilogy Science course (with two grades awarded at the end of Year 11) or the AQA Separate Sciences – Biology, Chemistry and Physics (with 3 grades awarded at the end of Year 11).
+The Key Stage 4 curriculum starts in the Summer Term of Year 9.
+At GCSE students will study either the AQA Combined Trilogy Science course (with two grades awarded at the end of Year 11) or the AQA Separate Sciences – Biology, Chemistry and Physics (with 3 grades awarded at the end of Year 11).
 Both options enable students to progress to post-16 studies in Science.

 - AQA Combined Trilogy Science (8464):